bus710/sulcata-web/README.md

 # sulcata-web

 ## Description

-<b>THIS PROJECT IS CURRENTLY UNDER CONSTRUCTION</b>

 This repository is a part of a robot integration project, which is [SULCATA](http://github.com/bus710/sulcata).
 You need to set up SULCATA on your system before SULCATA-WEB.
 The main goal of this repository is an easy web interface for users.
-For that, keyop buttons, 2D map, and image from kinect v2 will be shown on web browser.
+For that, keyop buttons, 2D map, and rectified video from kinect v2 will be shown on web browser.

 Users can:
 - control Kobuki via web interface.
-- monitor 2D maps on your web browser.
+- monitor a 2D map on your web browser.
-- watch RGBD video streams on your web browser.
+- watch a video stream on your web browser.

 ## Maintainer
 - [SJ Kim](http://bus710.net) <<bus710@gmail.com>>